1996 Wisconsin Supreme Court election: General election campaign

-Crooks supported the idea of creating a business court in the state.
-He also believed that the state's legal system needed to focus more on juvenile crime, and was a supporter of truth in sentencing laws.
-Fine criticized the court for issue too many unanimous and near-unanimous decisions, believing that this indicated a lack of intellectual debate on the court about cases that were being heard.
+As in the primary, key issues of Crooks's campaign was support for the idea of creating a business court in the state, advocacy for the state's legal system needed to focus more on juvenile crime, and support for truth in sentencing laws.
+Fine criticized the court for issue too many unanimous and near-unanimous decisions, arguing that this indicated a lack of intellectual debate on the court about cases that were being heard.
 Fine also criticized the court as being lazy, arguing that the 75 cases it had issued in its previous term was too few.
-Fine was a critic of plea bargains and supported allowing judge substitution on demand (without cause).
+He was also a critic of plea bargains, and he supported the allowing of judge substitution on demand (without cause).